dannydi12/npmm-client/README.md

 ## Description

 NPMM allows developers to frictionlessly browse and save npm packages.
 Saved packages can then be programmatically installed with our command line interface.
-Imagine the [npmjs.com](https://npmjs.com) website but with a few extra features for ease of use.
+Imagine the [npmjs.com](https://npmjs.com) website but with a few critical features added in for ease of use.
 A live demo can be found at [https://npmm.dev/](https://npmm.dev/)

 ## Authors' Notes